cubeta-io/cubeta-starter/readme.md

 **<h2 id="cubeta-init-command">cubeta-init command</h2>**

-now this command will Initialize your project on specific roles :
+now this command will Initialize your project on specific roles : note that you can do this using the GUI Interface.
 **<label for="cubeta-init-command">how to use it :</label>**

 1- run this command : `php artisan cubeta-init` so an output will appear :